 Take the No-Rush Shipping Bribe

-Lately, the bribe has been $1 credit for eBooks, digital videos, and more.
+My favorite was the bribe has been $1 credit for eBooks, digital videos, and more.
 I will order individual items, separately, and opt for No Rush Shipping so I can get a $1 credit each time.
 They will usually all ship in the same box, so I’m not hurting Mother Nature with more boxes.

 I’ve read tips from folks who say you should order a bunch of items with the slower shipping but then select 2-day shipping on the last one, thus getting all your items within 2-days plus the credits.
 Personally, this feels more like trickery (or thievery) than savviness but I don’t begrudge anyone who does it.

 Best part?
-Those $1 credits get used up by my lovely wife on books for her Kindle or movie rentals. (or one of these Kindle personal finance books under $1)
+Those $1 credits get used up by my lovely wife on books for her Kindle or movie rentals.

 Avoid Sales Tax with Third Party Sellers